Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Data reduction

 \subsection{Production of the datacube}

-For the reduction of the 17.6\,h of MUSE observations into a science-ready datacube we used version 2.4.2 of the MUSE Instrument Pipeline \citep[MUSE DRS -- ][]{Weilbacher2012,Weilbacher2014} provided by ESO\footnote{\url{https://www.eso.org/sci/software/pipelines/muse/muse-pipe-recipes.html}} and version 3.0 of the MUSE Python Data Analysis Framework \citep[MPDAF --][]{Bacon2016,Piqueras2017} provided by the MUSE consortium\footnote{\url{https://mpdaf.readthedocs.io/}}.
-The here utilised MUSE DRS version incorporates the so-called self-calibration procedure to improve the flat-fielding accuracy for deep datasets \citep[]{Conseil2016}.
-For our data reduction adopt the strategy that was employed to reduce the MUSE Hubble Ultra Deep Field \citep{Bacon2017}.
+For the reduction of the 17.6\,h of MUSE observations into a science-ready datacube we used version 2.4.2 of the MUSE Instrument Pipeline \citep[MUSE DRS -- ][]{Weilbacher2016} provided by ESO\footnote{\url{https://www.eso.org/sci/software/pipelines/muse/muse-pipe-recipes.html}} and version 3.0 of the MUSE Python Data Analysis Framework \citep[MPDAF --][]{Bacon2016,Piqueras2017} provided by the MUSE consortium\footnote{\url{https://mpdaf.readthedocs.io/}}.
+The here MUSE DRS version used here incorporates the so-called self-calibration procedure to improve the flat-fielding accuracy for deep datasets \citep[]{Conseil2016}.
+For our data reduction we adopted a similar strategy as the one used for the reduction of the MUSE Hubble Ultra Deep Field \citep{Bacon2017}.